-Numeric Data Types in Python
+Numeric data types in Python

-Python has three main numeric types:
+Python has two main numeric types:

 Integers (int)